 In order for email to be efficient, there are important rules of etiquette to follow.
 The three keys to a successful business emails are relevance, concision and clarity.
 First, you must make clear to the reader how your message is relevant to them.
 Second, you should say the most with the least amount of words.
 Third, be as specific as possible to minimize ambiguity and the back-and-forth.

-Relevance: Know who you are emailing
+Relevance: Know who you are emailing and why

 When someone receives an email, they first determine its relevance and importance.
 To a busy professional overwhelmed by email, a message addressed to the incorrect person is less likely to be given an immediate response.
 It’s common sense: be sure to double-check the intended recipient.